 QTwin would like to hear from all twins; identical and non-identical, male-female twins, as well as same sex twins.
 Triplets are also eligible to register.

 By joining, you are making yourself available to participate in interesting and exciting research projects and be a part of scientific discoveries about health and disease.

 Even if you are completely healthy you can still make a contribution by joining QTwin.
 We need people who aren’t affected by the condition or disease we are researching to provide a healthy comparison group.

 To be eligible for our research studies both twins must register.
 Twins under 18 must be registered by one of their parents.
 If registering via a paper form, a parent signature is required.

 After you have registered, you are not obliged to participate in any particular study – participation is completely voluntary.
 You are free to change your mind and withdraw at any stage without giving any reason and without negative consequences.
 You have the right to request access to the information about you that is collected and stored by the research team.

 When a suitable research study comes up, we will contact you about this new study and invite you to consider participating.
-Contact will only come from scientific researchers whose research has been carefully reviewed and subsequently approved by the Human Research Ethics Committee at QIMR Berghofer Medical Research Institute.
+Contact will only come from scientific researchers whose research has been carefully reviewed and subsequently approved by the QIMR Berghofer Human Research Ethics Committee.
 Research projects are funded by bodies such as the National Health and Medical Research Council of Australia (NHMRC) and by the National Institutes of Health (NIH) in the USA.